-HIE482: War and the Emergence of Modern Japan (Offered in alternate years.)
+HIE482: War and the Emergence of Modern Japan

 A study of the impact of war and the military ethos on the emergence of Japan as a world power.
 Attention will be paid to bushido and the samurai, the evolution of modern armed forces, military education, the general staff, the military-industrial complex, civil-military relations, the military and colonial policy, and alliance diplomacy.